coda/packs-sdk/docs/reference/sdk/interfaces/core.StringWithOptionsSchema.md

 • **codaType**: [`SelectList`](../enums/core.ValueHintType.md#selectlist)

-Instructs Coda to render this value as a hyperlink.
+Instructs Coda to render this value as a select list.

 #### Overrides